 that operation of ESVs follow the procedures set forth in the Annex.

-ANNEX 1 TO RECOMMENDATION 37 (WRC-03)
+ANNEX 1 TO RECOMMENDATION 37 (REV.WRC-23)

 Operational procedures for ESV use

 A Initiation of contact

 The ESV licensing administration or the licence-holder should contact, in advance of ESV operations within the minimum distances, the concerned administration(s) to obtain agreements that will establish the technical bases for avoiding unacceptable interference to the terrestrial facilities of the concerned administration or administrations.